Contemporary Art

 Best Contemporary Art Podcasts

-Contemporary art podcasts usually discuss recently opened exhibitions, burning topics in the art world, and document what is currently going on in the arts.
-Here are some of my favorites, as seen in my video which you can watch below!
+Contemporary art podcasts usually discuss recently opened exhibitions, and burning topics in the art world, and document what is currently going on in the arts.
+Here are some of our favorites!

-When I discovered podcasts, audiobooks, and wireless headphones – my life changed and the amount of books I consume rapidly increased.
-I mix analogue reading with audiobooks and listen to a lot of podcasts as well.
+When I discovered podcasts, audiobooks, and wireless headphones – my life changed, and the number of books I consume rapidly increased.
+I mix analog reading with audiobooks and listen to a lot of podcasts as well.
 I listen while walking, driving, and even doing chores.
 Two hours spent on cooking, vacuuming, and mopping floors are not lost anymore.
 I can just tune in to an audiobook or a favorite podcast and learn about things I wanted to know about anyway but never had time.

 All listed contemporary art podcasts are in English.